This Day In Writing History

 Gabriel tries to conceal all of this from Bathsheba, but she finds out and has the coffin brought to her house.
 She opens it and sees both mother and child.
-Troy kisses Fanny's corpse and tells Bathsheba, "This woman is more to me, dead as she is, than ever you were, or are, or can be."
-Then he leaves her.
+Troy kisses Fanny's corpse.

-Troy takes a long walk to the coast, strips off his clothes, and bathes in the ocean.
+Telling Bathsheba, "This woman is more to me, dead as she is, than ever you were, or are, or can be," Troy leaves her.
+He takes a long walk to the coast, strips off his clothes, and bathes in the ocean.
 A riptide carries him out to sea and he's presumed dead.